 Hymans Robertson LLP is committed to protecting and respecting your privacy.

 Under data protection laws, we are the data controller in relation to your personal information.
 This means we are responsible for deciding what information to collect about you and how it is used.
-Our contact details are set out in the Contacting Us section of this privacy notice.
+Our contact details are set out under Contacting us (section 8).

-Our website is directed to, and for use by, our clients, prospective clients and professional and business contacts in the United Kingdom.
-It also contains information about careers at Hymans Robertson – however please note that we have a dedicated recruitment site which has its own privacy notice.
+Our website content and marketing communications are directed to, and for use by, our clients, prospective clients and professional and business contacts in the United Kingdom.
+If you are interested in careers, please note that we have a dedicated recruitment site (which has its own privacy notice).

 What are the data protection laws?

-The Data Protection Act 1998 contains most of the rules about how personal information should be collected and processed.
-It is being replaced on 25 May 2018 by the EU General Data Protection Regulation (GDPR).
+The General Data Protection Regulation (EU) 2016/679 (“GDPR”) and the Data Protection Act 2018 contain most of the rules about how personal information should be collected and processed.
 Other rules exist which govern things like email direct marketing.
 This privacy notice takes account of all of the rules, including GDPR.
-We will keep it under review – please see the changes to this privacy notice section.
+We will keep it under review – please see Changes to this privacy notice (section 10).

 1. What personal information do we collect?

 We will collect the following information about you: